Dominikdeimel/mi-web-technologien-beiboot-ss2020-AnleAnja/readme.md

 ## About

-As part of the "Web Technologies" module, a project that deals with the development of a web application for processing images is being carried out.
+This project, which was implemented as part of the module "Web Technologies", deals with the development of a web application for processing images.

 ![Project Screenshot](https://github.com/mi-classroom/mi-web-technologien-beiboot-ss2020-AnleAnja/blob/master/.github/images/about.PNG)

 The project ist generally structured in two aspects: **Frontend** and **Backend**.
 Those aspects are represented in the folders of the repository structure.
-The Backend includes the backend server, which is a node.js server with express.js.
+The Backend includes the backend server, which is a Node.js server with express.js.
 The Frontend consists of a Vue.js Project with the different frontend components.

 ## Table of Contents